w3c/wai-wcag-em/procedure.md

 <strong id="req2e">Methodology Requirement 2.5:</strong> Identify other samples that are relevant to people with disabilities and to accessibility of the digital product.

-Some digital products include samples and sample states that are specifically relevant for people with disabilities and the accessibility of the digital product.
-The outcome of this step is a list of such samples and sample states, if they have not already been identified as part of [Step 2.1: Identify Common Samples of the Digital Product](#step2a).
+Some digital products include samples that are specifically relevant for people with disabilities and the accessibility of the digital product.
+The outcome of this step is a list of such samples, if they have not already been identified as part of [Step 2.1: Identify Common Samples of the Digital Product](#step2a).

 ##### Examples of Other Relevant Samples

-Examples of other relevant samples and sample states include those:
+Examples of other relevant samples include those:

 *   …explaining the accessibility features of the digital product;
 *   …with information and help on the use of the digital product;